wpromote/cognitoforms-react/README.md

 ---

-Easily embed CognitoForms in React
+Easily embed CognitoForms in React.
+This package was forked from [@tylermenezes/cognitorforms-react](https://github.com/tylermenezes/cognitoforms-react)

 ## Usage